gugamm/redux-api-mapper/docs/http-layers.md

 ### Why do we need a http-layer

 This library is very flexible and tries to attend any implementation you need.
 When you do a request, you can be in a browser, in a server or anywhere.
 The http-layer is an object implementing all the http-methods.
 So when a call is made, the library will call the correct http-method in the http-layer.
 The http-layer should make the request.
-The problem is that the http-layer can return anything.
-Could be a Promise, an Observable, an XmlHttpRequest object...
-Anything.
-To handle this return value we gonna need a Response Handler.

-### Response Handler

-A response handler is a function that accept two arguments: ``stateDispatcher`` and ``httpLayerReturn``.
-This function will handle the return from the httpLayer and will dispatch the new state of the request.
-If the request is completed, we can dispatch a FETCH_COMPLETED.
-If something went wrong, we can dispatch a FETCH_ERROR.
-Redux-Api-Mapper will then dispatch the correct action for the redux store based on the new state of the request.
+Since he is responsible for making the request, he can also be responsible for dispatching the state of the request(we will see that in action).

 ### Lets create a Http-Layer